Rozapz/Ottawa-Rental-Market-/README.md

 # Ottawa-Rental-Market-
-1)	Provide one or more visualizations that clearly explain how rental costs have changed in the Ottawa-Gatineau area over the last 10 years
+1)	Provide one or more visualizations that clearly explain how rental costs have changed in the Ottawa-Gatineau area over the last 10 years.

 Prices followed a steady upward trend until 2018, and since then, there has been a noticeable shift in growth patterns, reflecting the dynamic nature of the market.
-Similar trend can be seen in all unit types.
+A similar trend can be seen in all unit types.